-This is a scan that uses magnetic energy to build up a picture of the tissues inside your body.
+An MRI scan uses magnetic energy to build up a picture of the tissues inside your body.
 During the test you will lie inside a tunnel-like machine.
+The length of time depends on the number of images that are needed and the area of the body being scanned.

 Some people may feel claustrophobic inside the tunnel.
 Tell the radiographer if you're feeling anxious at the time of the examination.

-An MRI can also be noisy, but you will be given earplugs / headphones to wear.
+An MRI can also be noisy, but you will be given earplugs or headphones to wear.
 You might get an injection before the scan to show up certain parts of your body.

 During the scan you cannot wear metal jewellery.
 If you have any medical device in your body, like a pacemaker or pin, you may not be suitable for the test.
 Usually you can go home soon after the scan.
 You shouldn't need to stay in hospital.